BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 * Might be nifty to restrict weapon manufacturer by enemy type, though that would require eating up more skinpools (the by-level idea could reuse all of ours w/ hotfixes)
-* Option to allow Stalkers to have shields?
-(Maybe just Roid shields?)
 * Fix orientation of items spawning in chests?
 There's two ways to do this:
   1) Update the `RelativeRotation` attribute inside the appropriate `SkeletalMeshSocket` objects.
 The danger here is the handful of